mr-nart/Kingmaker/NPCs/Harrim.md

 >A cleric of [[Deities#Groetus]].
 One of the adventurers called upon for the expeditions into the [[Stolen Lands]].

 ## Traits
 Gloomy, pessimistic.
 Pontificates about the "end times."
+Believes that "life is ultimately hopeless" and suggests that all "abandon hope and embrace the inevitable."

 ## Motivations
-Believes that "life is ultimately hopeless" and suggests that all "abandon hope and embrace the inevitable."
+In search of Dwarven ruins in the Stolen Lands?

 ## Affiliations
 -